Benja726/LeadTracker/README.md

 # LeadTracker

 Multi-tenant lead management dashboard for real estate agencies.
-Captures leads from WhatsApp, Instagram, and Facebook via an AI agent, and exposes them through a web dashboard.
+Captures leads from WhatsApp via an AI agent, and exposes them through a web dashboard.

 ## Stack